Applying Tuition Aid

-On the 2022-23 FAFSA, you (and your parents if you are a dependent student) will report your 2020 income information.
+On the 2024-2025 FAFSA, you (and your parents if you are a dependent student) will report your 2022 income information with the help of the IRS Data Retrieval Tool.

 The IRS DRT is the fastest, most accurate way to input your tax return information into the FAFSA.
 To address security and privacy concerns related to the IRS DRT, the tax return information you transfer from the IRS will not display.

-You cannot use your 2021 tax information.
-We understand that for some families, 2020 income doesn’t accurately reflect your current financial situation.
-If you have experienced a reduction in income since the 2020 tax year, you should complete the FAFSA with 2020 information, and then contact each of the schools to which you’re applying to explain and document the change in income.
+We understand that for some families, the tax year that applies to the FASFSA doesn’t accurately reflect your current financial situation.
+If you have experienced a reduction in income contact each of the schools to which you’re applying to explain and document the change in income.
 Schools have the ability to assess your situation and adjust your FAFSA, if warranted.

 Filing early is key!
-The FAFSA opens October 1 of every year.
 We strongly encourage our students to complete the FAFSA as early as possible.
-This will ensure that they have enough time to complete any missing financial aid documents or make any necessary financial plans for the upcoming school year.
+This will ensure that you have enough time to complete any missing financial aid documents or make any necessary financial plans for the upcoming school year.
 FAFSA school code: 008849.

 If you haven’t already, create a Federal Student Aid (FSA) account by setting up a username and password.
 Each student, and—if you’re a dependent—one of your parents, will need an FSA account (also known as an FSA ID) to complete the FAFSA process on fafsa.gov.
 We recommend creating your account early—even before you’re ready to complete the FAFSA—to avoid delays in the process.
 That’s because you may need to wait up to three days to use your FSA account after creating it.